In concession, Trump will help China's ZTE 'get back into business'

 The ban came two months after two Republican senators introduced legislation to block the U.S. government from buying or leasing telecommunications equipment from ZTE or Huawei , citing concern the companies would use their access to spy on U.S. officials.

+Without specifying companies or countries, Federal Communications Commission Chairman Ajit Pai, recently said "hidden ‘backdoors’ to our networks in routers, switches, and other network equipment can allow hostile foreign powers to inject viruses and other malware, steal Americans’ private data, spy on U.S. businesses, and more.”

-ZTE relies on U.S. companies such as Qualcomm Inc and Intel Corp and American companies are estimated to provide 25 percent to 30 percent of the components used in ZTE’s equipment, which includes smartphones and gear to build telecommunications networks.
+ZTE relies on U.S. companies such as Qualcomm Inc, Intel Corp and Alphabet Inc's Google.
+American companies are estimated to provide 25 percent to 30 percent of the components used in ZTE’s equipment, which includes smartphones and gear to build telecommunications networks.

-The Commerce Department did not immediately respond to a request for comment on Sunday.

-Republican Representative Robert Pittenger, a sponsor of legislation that would strengthen the U.S. national security review process for foreign investment, said after the Commerce ban was announced that the United States "must be vigilant against Chinese threats to both our economic security and national security.”
+Claire Reade, a Washington-based trade lawyer and former assistant U.S. Trade Representative for China affairs, said that the ZTE ban was a shocking blow to China’s leadership and may have caused more alarm in Beijing than Trump’s threats to impose tariffs on US$50 billion in Chinese goods.

+“Imagine how the United States would feel if China had the power to crush one of our major corporations and make it go out of business,” Reade said.
+“China may now have strengthened its desire to get out from a under a scenario where the United States can do that again.”

 “This is a fascinating development in a highly unusual case that has gone from a sanctions and export control case to a geopolitical one," said Washington lawyer Douglas Jacobson, who represents some of ZTE’s suppliers.

-(Reporting by Valerie Volcovici, Karen Freifield and Chris Sanders; Editing by Lisa Shumaker)
+(Reporting by Valerie Volcovici and Karen Freifield; Additional reporting by David Lawder and Chris Sanders; Editing by Lisa Shumaker)